Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Introduction

 In this paper, we resort to an alternative arising ML solver framework, Gaussian processes (GP)~\citep{chen2021solving,long2022autoip}.
 We propose \ours, a GP solver for High frequency and Multi-scale PDEs.
 By leveraging the Wiener-Khinchin theorem, we can directly model the solution in the frequency domain and estimate the target frequencies from the covariance function.
 We then develop an efficient learning algorithm to scale up to massive collocation points, which are critical to capture high frequencies.
 The major contributions of our work are as follows. \begin{compactitem} \item \textbf{Model}.
 To flexibly capture the dominant frequencies, we use a mixture of student $t$ or Gaussian distributions to model the power spectrum of the solution.
 According to the Wiener-Khinchin theorem, we can derive the GP covariance function via inverse Fourier transform, which contains the component weights and frequency parameters.
 We show that by estimating the weights in the log domain, it is equivalent to assigning each weight a Jeffreys prior, which induces strong sparsity, automatically removes excessive frequency components, and drives the remaining toward the ground-truth.
-In this way, our GP model can effectively extract the solution frequencies.
+This way our GP can effectively extract the solution frequencies.
 Our covariance function derived from the Gaussian mixture power spectrum corresponds to the known spectral mixture kernel.
-We therefore are the first to realize its rationale and benefit for PDE solving. \item \textbf{Algorithm}.
-To enable efficient and scalable computation, we place all the collocation points and the boundary (and/or initial) points on a grid, and model the solution values at the grid with the GP prior (finite projection).
+We therefore are the first to realize its rationale and benefit for solving high-frequency and multi-scale PDEs. \item \textbf{Algorithm}.
+To enable efficient computation, we place all the collocation points and the boundary (and/or initial) points on a grid, and model the solution values at the grid with the GP finite projection.
 To obtain the derivative values in the equation, we compute the GP conditional mean via kernel differentiation.
 Next, we multiply our covariance function at each input dimension to obtain a product covariance.
-We can then derive a Kronecker product form for the covariance and cross-covariance matrices.
+We then derive a Kronecker product form for the covariance and cross-covariance matrices.
 We use the properties of the Kronecker product and multilinear algebra to restrict the covariance matrix calculation to each input dimension.
-In this way, we can greatly reduce the cost and handle massive collocation points, without any low rank approximations. \item \textbf{Result}.
+In this way, we can substantially reduce the cost and handle massive collocation points, without any low rank approximations. \item \textbf{Result}.
 We evaluated \ours with several benchmark PDEs that have high-frequency and multi-scale solutions.
-We compared with the standard PINN and several state-of-the-art variants.\cmt{, including PINNs with large boundary loss weights~\citep{wight2020solving}, with an adaptive activation function~\citep{jagtap2022deep}, and with random Fourier features augmented~\citep{wang2021eigenvector}.} We also compared with spectral methods~\citep{boyd2001chebyshev} that linearly combine a set of trigonometric bases to estimate the solution.
-In all the cases, \ours consistently achieves relative $L_2$ errors at $\sim 10^{-3}$ or $\sim 10^{-4}$ or even smaller, which are nearly always the best.
-By contrast, the competing approaches often failed and gave much larger errors.
+We compared with the standard PINN and several state-of-the-art variants.\cmt{, including PINNs with large boundary loss weights~\citep{wight2020solving}, with an adaptive activation function~\citep{jagtap2022deep}, and with random Fourier features augmented~\citep{wang2021eigenvector}.} We compared with spectral methods~\citep{boyd2001chebyshev} that linearly combine a set of trigonometric bases to estimate the solution.
+We also compared with several other traditional numerical solvers.
+In all the cases, \ours consistently achieves relative $L_2$ errors at $\sim 10^{-3}$ or $\sim 10^{-4}$ or even smaller.
+By contrast, the competing ML based approaches often failed and gave much larger errors.
 The visualization of the element-wise prediction error shows that \ours also recovers the local solution values much better.
 We examined the learned frequency parameters, which match the ground-truth.
-Our ablation study also shows enough collocation points is critical to the success, implying the importance of our efficient learning method. \end{compactitem}
+Our ablation study as in Section \ref{sec:appendix:more} of Appendix also shows enough collocation points is critical to the success, implying the importance of our efficient learning method. \end{compactitem}